 Suggested wine pairings

-Since the dominant taste in pumpkin recipes is sweet, I suggest to chose a wine that can contrast this flavor.
+What wine pairs with pumpkin?
+Not the easiest question ever!
+But, since the dominant taste in pumpkin recipes is sweet, I suggest to chose a wine that can contrast this flavor.

 A dry, white wine will be perfect, better a spumante brut, or a prosecco brut.
-A great choice would be a Cartizze, denomination reserved to bottles coming from a tiny area near Treviso, like this one: https://bit.ly/2Epo23u , or a cheaper but definitely pleasant Valdobbiadene superiore, like https://bit.ly/2QUGJ5x .
+A great choice would be a Cartizze, denomination reserved to bottles coming from a tiny area near Treviso, like this one: https://bit.ly/2Epo23u , or a cheaper but definitely pleasant Valdobbiadene Superiore, like https://bit.ly/2QUGJ5x .

 The opposite choice, quite common but that I don’t personally recommend, is to pair a wine with similar taste.
-In that case, a sweet, red lambrusco would be the natural choice.
+In that case, a sweet, red lambrusco would be a natural choice.
 Try this one https://bit.ly/2Bo4Fo6 and let me know what you think about this pairing!